freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 ## Prep the News Repo for the New Language

 > [!WARN]
-> Pull requests to the news repo *must* come from the same repo.
-You should not work off of a fork for this step.

-> [!WARN]
-> Pull requests to the news repo *must* come from the same repo.
+> Pull requests to the news repo _must_ come from the same repo.
 You should not work off of a fork for this step.

 ### Modify the Main Config File